True freedom is possible for any sin or sickness that human beings have had to face since the third chapter of Genesis.

-But, here’s the problem with natural-law arguments, they get heavy handed especially in a culture that states I find my own reality of everything I choose to believe.
+But the problem with natural-law arguments is that they get heavy handed, especially in a culture in which we claim to find our own reality in whatever we choose to believe.
 Dr. Rosaria Butterfield says, “Fifteen years ago, the gay-rights movement moved on from pathology [the scientific study of disease or deviation from a healthy condition] to …saying homosexuality is good.”

 Jesus Takes It Further than the Law

-Many persons are telling us today that since Jesus, they believe, did not directly address homosexuality specifically then He is okay with it or at the very least it was a non-issue.
-So, since He did not address sex with children or sex with animals my question then is, “Is that type of sex okay with Him as well?”
+Many persons are telling us today that since Jesus, they believe, did not directly address homosexuality specifically, then He is okay with it or at the very least it was a non-issue.
+So, since He did not address sex with children or sex with animals, my question is, “Is that type of sex okay with Him as well?”

-When the one struggling with sexual brokenness is someone we love, such as a best friend, son or daughter, or respected coworker, we may lose sight of relevant biblical principles due to our personal attachment to that person.
+When the one struggling with sexual brokenness is someone we love, such as a best friend, son or daughter, or respected coworker, we may lose sight of relevant biblical principles.
 Even though for some the desires are deeply ingrained, the promise of grace is equal to or exceeds their life circumstances.

 Jesus found a woman at the well who had five husbands and was presently living with a man.
 He had a word of knowledge about her life condition, but then told her that He had living water for her true heart need.
 (She was trying to get her inner most need met from men; she was most likely sexually broken.
 See John 4.)
 Why do we show so much grace for the drug addict or the alcoholic after repeated failures and show so little grace for the sexually broken?
 It is a question that each of us needs to grapple with.
 The point is that our hearts need to break… are suppose to break… and if you really want to touch this one suffering then you need to get as close to them as Jesus did the woman at the well.